kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 - Tests for Fallback Configuration:
   - Verify failureThreshold validation (must be > 0)
-  - Verify validation is skipped when feature gate is disabled
+  - Verify replicas validation (must be > 0)
 - Tests for Failure Tracking and Activation:
   - Verify `consecutiveFailureCount` increments on failure and resets on success
   - Verify fallback activates when threshold is reached
   - Verify fallbackActive status field updates correctly
 - Tests for Replica Calculation:
-  - Verify `GetExternalMetricReplicas` and `GetExternalPerPodMetricReplicas` functions use fallback values when conditions are met
+  - Verify fallback returns the configured replica count when threshold is exceeded
+  - Verify fallback replica count is combined with other metrics using max() (standard multi-metric behavior)
-  - Verify replica calculations respect min/max constraints with fallback values
+  - Verify replica calculations respect min/max constraints with fallback replica counts
-  - Verify correct behavior with multiple external metrics (independent failure tracking)
+  - Verify correct behavior with multiple external metrics (independent failure tracking and max selection)

 - `/pkg/controller/podautoscaler`: 05 Nov 2025 - 89.1%
 - `/pkg/controller/podautoscaler/metrics`: 05 Nov 2025 - 89.9%